-Make sure to coat the whole pan in butter/Olive Oil and have the stove on a mid to low heat.
+Make sure to coat the whole pan with butter/Olive Oil and have the stove on a mid to low heat.
 Then dollop in your mixture (Obviously not all of it in one go!).
-The recipe states two tablespoons but as you can see here, we just used a soup ladel and dolloped some in.
+The recipe states two tablespoons but as you can see here, we just used a soup ladle and dolloped some in.
 Another tip: pour the batter in a circular motion to create a round pancake.

 Once the pancake either starts to bubble slightly on the top or very slightly rises it is then ready to be flipped over.
 If you are unsure, I’d say leave it for about a minute before flipping or taking off the heat.

 The batter mixture should approximately make 6 or 7 so perfect for two!
 Once you’re finished, dish up and sprinkle with whatever mixture you fancy then enjoy!

 Here, I’ve gone for Golden Syrup and a nice cup of tea to accompany it.

 If you want to have a go at making the original recipe, you can find it in the Hygge Comfort and Food for the Soul book.